 Updated on 9/2/21

 Wondering if it’s necessary for your dog to get the canine distemper, adenovirus type 1 and type 2, parainfluenza, and parvovirus (DA2PP) vaccine?
-At Anasazi Animal Clinic, we know that pet owners often have concerns when it comes to vaccinations.
-We also know how vital vaccinations are for your pet’s health and longevity!
+As a loving pet owner, it’s normal to have some concerns about your pet’s safety.
+But core vaccinations like the DA299 vaccine are not only safe, but vital for your pet’s health and longevity.
 Continue reading to learn more about the DA2PP vaccine and how it will benefit your pet.

 Canine distemper

 This often fatal viral illness attacks a dog’s nervous, respiratory, and gastrointestinal systems.
-It also makes dogs more vulnerable to infections like pneumonia and causes neurological dysfunctions over time.
-Distemper can result in paralysis, seizures, and death.
-Symptoms of canine distemper include fever, weakness, coughing, poor appetite, weight loss, vomiting, and diarrhea.
+It also makes dogs more vulnerable to infections like pneumonia, and can even cause neurological dysfunctions over time.
+Canine distemper can result in paralysis, seizures, and death.
+Dogs with canine distemper may exhibit fever, weakness, coughing, poor appetite, weight loss, vomiting, and diarrhea.

-This virus causes hepatitis in dogs, which infects and inflames the liver.
-Symptoms include loss of appetite, pain in the abdomen, depression, and fever.
-Adenovirus type 2 contributes to kennel cough.
+The adenovirus causes hepatitis in dogs, which infects and inflames the liver.
+Symptoms of this virus include loss of appetite, pain in the abdomen, depression, and fever.
+Adenovirus type 2 in particular contributes to kennel cough.

 Parainfluenza

-This respiratory virus can also cause kennel cough.
+This highly contagious respiratory virus can also cause kennel cough in dogs.
 Symptoms of kennel cough include loud coughing, a runny nose, sneezing, and loss of appetite.

-This extremely common disease attacks a dog’s intestines.
-Parvovirus also leads to the inability to absorb important nutrients.
+Parvo is an extremely common disease that attacks a dog’s intestines.
+Parvovirus also reduces your dog’s ability to absorb important nutrients.
 Symptoms include diarrhea, vomiting, loss of appetite, and dehydration.

 When Do Dogs Typically Receive the DA2PP Vaccine?

-Puppies first receive their first dose of the DA2PP vaccine at 8 weeks of age, followed by a booster at 12 weeks of age, and then another at 16 weeks of age.
-They will need another dose of the DA2PP vaccine when they turn one year old, and after that they can get it either annually or every 3 years, depending on your veterinary clinic’s typical vaccine schedule.
+Puppies first receive their first dose of the DA2PP vaccine at around 8 weeks of age, followed by a booster at 12 weeks of age, and then another at 16 weeks of age.
+They will need another dose of the DA2PP vaccine when they turn one year old.
+After that, they can get it either annually or every 3 years, depending on your veterinary clinic’s typical vaccine schedule.

-What Are the Risks of the DA2PP Vaccine?
+Are there Any Risks or Side Effects of the DA2PP Vaccine?

-There are usually very minimal side effects of the DA2PP vaccine.
+The DA2PP vaccine usually has very minimal side effects in dogs.
 Your dog may experience swelling at the injection site, a slight fever, lethargy, and loss of appetite.
-These symptoms are short-lived, but there are still a few rare risks to watch out for.
+These common symptoms are typically short-lived.
+However, there are some rarer, more serious risks to watch out for.

-Contact your vet if you notice the following symptoms following a DA2PP vaccination:
+Contact your vet if you notice the following symptoms following a DA2PP or other vaccination:

 - Swelling of the neck, eyes, face, or muzzle